COSC3020/detecting-cycles-ziyuWang6666/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+### Answer
+The implementation has a worst-case complexity of O(V+E), where V is the number of nodes and E is the number of edges.

+The overall time complexity is O(V+E), with constant time complexities of O(1) for Graph constructor and addEdge methods, O(E) for isCyclicUtil function, and O(V) for isCyclic method.